dell/omnia/docs/source/RunningControlPlane/installcontrolplane.rst

 8. By running ``control_plane.yml``, the following configurations take place:

-    1. All available compute nodes will be PXE booted to have IP addresses and host names as specified in ``omnia/input/provision.yml``.
+    i.
+All available compute nodes will be PXE booted to have IP addresses and host names as specified in ``omnia/input/provision.yml``.

-    2. All ports required for xCAT to run will be opened (For a complete list, check out the `Security Configuration Document <../SecurityConfigGuide/PortsUsed/xCAT>`_).
+    ii.
+All ports required for xCAT to run will be opened (For a complete list, check out the `Security Configuration Document <../SecurityConfigGuide/PortsUsed/xCAT>`_).

-    3. A PostgreSQL database is set up with all relevant cluster information such as MAC IDs, service tags, infiniband IPs, BMC IPs etc.
+    iii.
+A PostgreSQL database is set up with all relevant cluster information such as MAC IDs, service tags, infiniband IPs, BMC IPs etc.

-    4. Offline repositories will be created based on the OS being deployed across the cluster.
+    iv.
+Offline repositories will be created based on the OS being deployed across the cluster.

 .. note:: If the cluster does not have access to the internet, AppStream will not function.
 Please use the available offline repositories instead.